dazinator/Xamarin.TestyDroid/README.md

                                     tion

-  -w, --emulatorwaittime            (Default: 120) The number of seconds to
+  -w, --emulatorwaittime            (Default: 120) The maximum number of seconds to
-                                    wait for the emulator to start up.
+                                    wait for the emulator to start up before timing out.

   -v, --verbose                     Enable verbose output to the console during
                                     execution.